CEL Rule Conditions

 4. Update command/query APIs so the portal can persist and read the condition language, security profile, and approval state without parsing ruleBody.

-5. Optionally accept operatorCode: cel as an import/compatibility alias and normalize it to the rule-level CEL shape.
+5. Reject operatorCode: cel in runtime config and normalize any legacy import to the rule-level CEL shape before publishing.

 6. Choose and pin the Rust CEL crate behind an internal evaluator abstraction.